Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Experiments

-To validate that our framework alleviates prompt underspecification, we measure image-text alignment between each image tile and the corresponding text prompt used for guidance.
-These metrics quantify the relevance of the conditioning text to the local visual content during SR. We use the metrics CLIPScore~\cite{hessel2021clipscore}, ImageReward~\cite{xu2024imagereward}, and HPSv2~\cite{wu2023human} to assess this correspondence.
-The baseline scenario used for comparison uses a single global text prompt (from a global extractor) for all tiles, while our method uses localized prompts for each tile.
-Our framework shows significant increase in alignment between local content and textual description, showing that incorporating tiled prompts into tiled inference endues more accurate and meaningful guidance.
-These results are further supported by qualitative comparison provided in Fig.~\ref{fig:qualitative-image}.
+To validate that our framework alleviates prompt misguidance, we also measure image-text alignment between the input LR tiles $\tiledxl$ and the corresponding text prompts used for guidance (either $\vcglobal$ or $\vclocal$) in Tab~\ref{tab:quant-image}.
+The video-text alignment results between the input spatio-temporal LR blocks $\tiledxl$ and the corresponding text prompts are provided in Tab~\ref{tab:quant-video}.
+For image super-resolution we use the image-text alignment metrics CLIPScore~\cite{hessel2021clipscore}, ImageReward~\cite{xu2024imagereward}, HPSv2~\cite{wu2023human} to assess the relevance of the conditioning text to the local visual content, and for video super-resolution we use the metrics LanguageBind~\cite{zhu2024languagebind} and VQAScore\cite{lin2024evaluating} with LLaVA-OneVision~\cite{li2024llavaonevision}.

+We compare across the three text-conditioning variants, excluding the null prompt case where alignment with text can not be measured.
+The baseline scenario uses a single global text prompt from a global extractor for all tiles, while our method of tiled prompts uses localized prompts for each tile.
+Results show significant increase in alignment between local content and textual description when using local tile-specific prompts, supporting that the local prompts indeed hold high relevance to each input LR tile.